mohamuhsin/CodeyOverflow-Forum/README.md

 **Setting Up Card**

 **6.** Great job!
-Let’s take a brief detour back to App.js.
+Let’s take a brief detour back to `App.js`.

-Currently, the App component is empty.
+Currently, the `App` component is empty.
 This is the top-level component and it is responsible for returning the interface to be rendered.
-In this case, it will be returning an instance of the Card component for every comment in commentData.js.
+In this case, it will be returning an instance of the Card component for every comment in `commentData.js`.

-In the App component body, map over the comments array with the argument named comment and return an instance of the Card component.
+In the `App` component body, map over the comments array with the argument named comment and return an instance of the `Card` component.

-For each component, give it an attribute named commentObject and the value {comment}.
+For each component, give it an attribute named commentObject and the value `{comment}`.